 "Music Together classes provide a weekly oasis of joy and silliness for me and my participating families in the midst of challenging times," says McMillan.
 "And the Music Together pedagogy has changed how I approach my songwriting as well as my programs of music for adults.
 For example, I now incorporate many more opportunities for everyone to sing together."

-For more information about his Music Together classes, you can click here.
+For more information about his Music Together — and maybe sign up for a class — you can click here.

 To learn more about the history and development of Music Together, you can click here.

 And to see a few photos of Will in action, you can scroll down this page...